-4.13.8 Fire Services Property Levy
+4.14.8 Emergency Services and Volunteers Fund

 In 2012 the Victorian State Government passed legislation, Fire Services Property Levy Act 2012, requiring the Fire Services Property Levy to be collected from ratepayers commencing 1 July 2013.
 Prior to the introduction of this legislation the levy was collected through building and property insurance premiums.
-The Fire Services Property Levy helps fund the services provided by Fire Rescue Victoria, and all funds collected by Greater Shepparton are passed on to the State Revenue Office in full.
+From 1 July 2025, the Fire Services Property Levy will be replaced with the Emergency Services and Volunteers Fund.

-The Fire Services Property Levy is based on two components, a fixed charge, and a variable charge which is linked to the CIV of the property.
-This levy is not included in the rate cap and increases in the levy are at the discretion of the State Government.
+The Emergency Services and Volunteers Fund is based on two components, a fixed charge, and a variable charge which is linked to the CIV of the property.
+The Emergency Services and Volunteers Fund is not included in the rate cap and increases to the charge are at the discretion of the State Government.